-In the Ross Sea the autotrophic processes occurring during summer could provide a large accumulation of biomass, strongly sustaining the ecosystem.
-This feature was not clear in the multi-year comparison by Arrigo and van Djiken (2004) and in the studies by Smith and Asper (2001) and Rigual-Hernandez et al. (2015), who observed a general decrease of chlorophyll-a concentrations from spring to summer in normal years.
-The study of the ROME 3 results may help to explain the reasons for these highly productive features.
-The results obtained during this cruise provided a good example of the relationships between physical forcing, phytoplanktonic biomass and POM accumulation.
-In this case the UML depth (generally deeper than 30 m) exerted a lower influence on the POM production and accumulation than that observed by Fragoso and Smith (2012), who noted that the shallower mixed layer depths (<20 m) in late spring and early summer appeared to promote diatom growth.
-The phytoplanktonic biomass was absolutely pivotal for the POM composition.
-In fact, it regulated the POM quantitative features, as revealed by the highly significant correlations between the chlorophyll-a and the quantitative variables of the POM (Table 4) (Davis and Benner, 2005) and by the POC/chlorophyll-a ratio values for the stations on the western side of the area (eddy-influenced zone), that were significantly lower (p<0.05) than the other ROME areas.
-Young et al. (2015) found that Antarctic diatoms should devote up to 50% of biomass to protein, explaining the very high significance of the correlation.
-Arrigo and van Djiken (2004) described the area of ROME 3 as a boundary between spring blooms and summer blooms.
-A sort of frontal area, that may show an unusually high chlorophyll-a accumulation at the surface, depending on general atmospheric conditions over the entire Ross Sea.
-The blooming we observed was influenced by the peculiar physical constraints of this area, such as the presence of a frontal area and a cyclonic eddy that divided some of the richer north-western stations from the others.
-The water mixing of the UML, due to the more intense hydrodynamic forcing, fertilised the surface layer, probably stripped of nutrients by earlier spring blooms.
-On the other hand, a higher instability in the water column, that is known to influence phytoplanktonic development, could have favoured some species that, before, were limited by competition (Fonda Umani et al., 2002).
+378 In our study, a clear relationship between physical forcing, phytoplankton biomass and POM accumulation 379 was provided by ROME 3.
+In this case, the UML depth (generally deeper than 30 m in our study) exerted a 380 lower influence on the POM production and accumulation than that observed by Fragoso and Smith (2012), 381 who noted that the shallower mixed layer depths (<20 m) in late spring and early summer appeared to 382 promote diatom growth.
+The phytoplankton biomass was pivotal for the POM composition.
+In fact, it 383 regulated the POM quantitative features, as revealed by the highly significant correlations between the 384 chlorophyll-a and the quantitative variables of the POM (Table 4) (Davis and Benner, 2005) and by the 385 POC/chlorophyll-a ratio values for the stations on the western side of the area (eddy-influenced zone), that 386 were significantly lower (p<0.05) than the other ROME areas.
+Young et al. (2015) found that Antarctic 387 diatoms take up to 50% of biomass to protein, explaining the very high significance of the correlation.
+388 Arrigo and van Djiken (2004) described the area of ROME 3 as a boundary between spring and summer 389 blooms, a kind of frontal area that may show an unusually high chlorophyll-a accumulation at the surface, 390 depending on general atmospheric conditions over the entire Ross Sea.
+The blooming we observed was 391 influenced by the peculiar physical constraints of this area, such as the presence of a frontal area and a 392 cyclonic eddy that divided some of the richer north-western stations from the others.
+The water mixing of 393 the UML, due to the more intense hydrodynamic forcing, fertilised the surface layer, probably stripped of 394 nutrients by earlier spring blooms.
+In addition, a higher instability in the water column, that is known to 395 influence phytoplankton development, could have favoured some species that, before, were limited by competition (Fonda Umani et al., 2002).
+396 comparison by Arrigo and van Djiken (2004) and in the studies by Smith and Asper (2001) and Rigual-Hernandez et al. (2015), who observed a general decrease in chlorophyll-a concentrations from spring to summer in normal years.
+In addition, the POC/chlorophyll-a ratios of our study were significantly lower (p<0.05) than those reported by Smith et al. (2000) for the Ross Sea in summer, while they were similar to the values the same authors reported for spring.
+This confirmed the pivotal role of the living phytoplankton fraction during summer in the UML of the Ross Sea, where mesoscale hydrological structures occur.